flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 ## Tools Used

-1. **A Flood IO Account** - You will need a Flood IO account in order to run Flood Chrome scripts with more than 1 concurrent user.
+1. **A Tricentis Flood Account** - You will need a Flood account in order to run Flood Chrome scripts with more than 1 concurrent user.
 2. **Flood CLI (optional)** - The CLI tool is a great way to verify your script compiles correctly before running it on the Flood platform.
 3. **Google Chrome (optional)** - Flood Chrome identifies page objects by individual properties or identifiers.
 The Google Chrome browser contains the ability to inspect object properties in realtime.
 These properties are used by the Flood Chrome script in order to interact with the given page object.